 Fuzzy logic has two different meanings.
 In a narrow sense, fuzzy logic is a logical system, which is an extension of multivalued logic.
 However, in a wider sense fuzzy logic (FL) is almost synonymous with the theory of fuzzy sets, a theory which relates to classes of objects with unsharp boundaries in which membership is a matter of degree.
 In this perspective, fuzzy logic in its narrow sense is a branch of FL.
 Even in its more narrow definition, fuzzy logic differs both in concept and substance from traditional multivalued logical systems.

 In Fuzzy Logic Toolbox™ software, fuzzy logic should be interpreted as FL, that is, fuzzy logic in its wide sense.
-The basic ideas underlying FL are explained very clearly and insightfully in Foundations of Fuzzy Logic.
+The basic ideas underlying FL are explained in Foundations of Fuzzy Logic.
 What might be added is that the basic concept underlying FL is that of a linguistic variable, that is, a variable whose values are words rather than numbers.
 In effect, much of FL may be viewed as a methodology for computing with words rather than numbers.
 Although words are inherently less precise than numbers, their use is closer to human intuition.
 Furthermore, computing with words exploits the tolerance for imprecision and thereby lowers the cost of solution.